marioperezhurtado/cloud-notes/README.md

 Cloud Notes App - React ⚛️ & Firebase 🔥

+Store your notes in the cloud instantly between all your devices

-This project uses BaaS (Firebase), to use authentication & database with React.
+This project uses BaaS (Firebase), to use authentication & database in React.

 ## Getting Started